Ablative-Hosting/terms-conditions-aup/README.md

 Uncensorable websites present an ethical problem.
-I believe that free speach is very important but likewise I don't want to provide a platform to those who would see me and mine, my neighbours or my friends come to harm.
+I believe that free speach is very important but likewise I don't want to provide a platform to those who would see others come to harm.

-To that end I would like to try an experiment.
-I would like to crowd source the Acceptable Usage Policy *(and to a lesser degree the Terms and Conditions)* for the Ablative Hosting platform.

 I want to help marginalised communities flower, I want to help those without a voice be heard, I want to help those whose stories get shutdown by lawyers who